Accelerating Federated Learning with a Global Biased Optimiser: Introduction

-Due to increasing public concern regarding data privacy, Federated Learning (FL) has emerged as a sub-field of machine learning that aims to collaboratively train a model in a distributed fashion, without the training data leaving the devices where it was generated.
-In the real world, FL deployments can range from `cross-device' scenarios, where huge numbers of client devices (such as smartphones) participate, to `cross-silo' scenarios, with fewer clients (such as institutions like hospitals) \cite{AdvancesInFL}.
-As data does not leave client devices in FL, users receive a much higher degree of data-privacy compared to traditional training which would typically require clients to upload this sensitive data for centralised training in the cloud.
+\IEEEPARstart{D}{ue} to increasing public concern regarding data privacy, Federated Learning (FL) has emerged as a sub-field of machine learning that aims to collaboratively train a model in a distributed fashion, without the training data leaving the devices where it was generated.
+In the real world, FL deployments can range from `cross-device' scenarios where huge numbers of client devices (such as smartphones) participate, to `cross-silo' scenarios with fewer clients (such as banks and hospitals) \cite{AdvancesInFL}.
+As data does not leave client devices in FL, users receive a much higher degree of data-privacy compared to traditional training which would require clients to upload this sensitive data for centralised learning in the cloud.

-Despite the highly attractive data-privacy benefits of FL, there exist several significant challenges to designing effective and efficient FL algorithms for the cross-device scenario.
+Despite the highly attractive data-privacy benefits of FL, there exist several significant challenges to designing effective and efficient algorithms for the cross-device scenario.
 These challenges include:

-\begin{itemize} \item{\textbf{Heterogeneous client data:} As data is generated on each client device, and data shuffling is prohibited for privacy reasons, the client data is highly non-Independent and Identically Distributed (non-IID).
-However, ML algorithms typically assume training samples are drawn IID from the true distribution, and non-IID client data has been shown to harm convergence in FL \cite{FedAvgPaper,AdaptiveFedOpt,SCAFFOLD}.}
+\begin{itemize}[leftmargin=*] \itemsep0.5em \item{\textbf{Heterogeneous client data:} As data is generated by each client, and data shuffling is prohibited for privacy reasons, client data is highly non-Independent and Identically Distributed (non-IID).
+However, ML algorithms usually assume training samples are drawn IID from the true distribution, and non-IID client data has been shown to harm convergence in FL \cite{FedAvgPaper,AdaptiveFedOpt,SCAFFOLD}.}

-\item{\textbf{Client networking constraints:} In the cross-device FL setting, there are a huge number of (typically wirelessly-connected) devices such as smartphones, and the bandwidth between the clients and server in FL is usually scarce.
-On top of this, clients can connect to and disconnect from the FL process arbitrarily.}
+\item{\textbf{Client networking constraints:} There are a huge number of (typically wirelessly-connected) devices such as smartphones in the cross-device scenario, and the bandwidth between the clients and server is usually low (especially considering the asymmetric bandwidth of the network edge).
+Furthermore, clients are unreliable and can connect to and disconnect from the FL process arbitrarily.}